Yorke Peninsula: Agriculture

 Yorke Peninsula is a major producer of grain, particularly barley.
-Historically this has been sent out by sea because there are no rail services.
+Historically, this has been sent out by sea because no rail serves the area.
 Most coastal towns on the peninsula have substantial jetties.
-In the past these were used by ketches, schooners, and later steamships, to collect the grain in bags, and deliver fertiliser and other supplies.
+In the past, these were used by ketches, schooners, and later steamships, to collect the grain in bags, and deliver fertiliser and other supplies.
 As roads in the region improved, and freight-handling techniques changed from bags to bulk, this became obsolete.
 A deep-water port was opened in 1970 near the south-eastern tip at Port Giles to export grain in bulk, and almost all the other ports ceased to be used for freight in the 1950s and 1960s.
-The only other ports with bulk-handling facilities are Wallaroo at the north-western side, and Ardrossan at the top of Gulf St Vincent, also used to ship dolomite from a nearby mine for OneSteel.
+The only other ports with bulk-handling facilities are Wallaroo at the north-western side and Ardrossan at the top of Gulf St Vincent, also used to ship dolomite from a nearby mine for OneSteel.
 Maitland has a grain-receiving depot operated by AWB, serviced only by road.

-Wine production commenced on the Peninsula during the 1990s, taking advantage of the rich grey, limestone-based soil.
+Wine production commenced on the peninsula during the 1990s, taking advantage of the rich, grey, limestone-based soil.

 Yorke Peninsula Field Days

-Acknowledged as Australia's oldest Field Days, the Yorke Peninsula Field Days have been held since 1894.
-The Field Days site just outside Paskeville is a hive of agricultural activity every 2 years, at the end of September.
+Acknowledged as Australia's oldest field days, the Yorke Peninsula Field Days have been held since 1894.
+The Yorke Peninsula Field Days site just outside Paskeville is a hive of agricultural activity every two years at the end of September.

 Transport

 Access from Adelaide is by road, and a regular bus service operates from the capital to main towns on the peninsula and between some of the towns.
-It takes an estimated two and a half hours to drive from end to end, and about 30–40 minutes across the peninsula.
-There are no traffic lights on the peninsula.
+An estimated two and a half hours are needed to drive from end to end and about 30–40 minutes across the peninsula.
+No traffic lights are used on the peninsula.

 In December 2006, Sea SA operated the first ferry service across the Spencer Gulf, between Wallaroo and Lucky Bay, near Cowell on Eyre Peninsula, and this service continued until at least late 2015.
 As of 2021 a daily ferry service is operated by Spencer Gulf Searoad.

-The Balaklava-Moonta railway line ran across the upper Yorke Peninsula from 1878 until the 1980s.